-Royal Institute of International Affairs, United Kingdom; WHO Global Commission for Certification of Poliomyelitis Eradication.
+Royal Institute of International Affairs, UK; WHO Global Commission for Certification of Poliomyelitis Eradication.

 Professor David Salisbury was Director of Immunisation at the Department of Health, London,